Hardening and Maintenance

 Maintenance task

-The vega-maintenance ECS task definition is used for one-off jobs.
-It runs and exits with a status code.
+The vega-maintenance ECS task runs scripts/run-maintenance.py.
+It is a one-off task (runs and exits).
 The most common use is database migrations:

 scripts/aws/run-migrations.sh dev

-Other maintenance operations (cleanup, artifact pruning) can be triggered by overriding the task command.
+Other maintenance operations (cleanup, artifact pruning) can be triggered by overriding the task command or via POST /api/ops/maintenance.

 Debugging